tinyclub/linux-lab/_posts/2015-03-07-memory-allocation-mystery-malloc-in-os-x-ios.md

         ...

         /* Empty out caches in the face of memory pressure.
 The callback may be NULL.
-Present in version &gt;= 8. */ size_t  (*pressure_relief)(struct _malloc_zone_t *zone, size_t goal);
+Present in version >= 8. */ size_t  (*pressure_relief)(struct _malloc_zone_t *zone, size_t goal);
     } malloc_zone_t;